Essex County, New Jersey: Government

-County Government
+County government

-Essex County is governed by a County Executive and a nine-member Board of County Commissioners, who administer all county business.
-Essex joins Atlantic, Bergen, Hudson and Mercer counties as one of the five of 21 New Jersey counties with an elected executive.
+The county seat of Essex County is Newark.
+Many offices and courts are concentrated at the Essex County Government Complex.
+Essex County is governed by the County Executive and the nine-member Board of County Commissioners, who administer all county business.
+Essex county joins Atlantic, Bergen, Hudson and Mercer counties as one of the 5 of 21 New Jersey counties with an elected executive.
 The County Executive is elected by a direct vote of the electorate.
 Nine commissioners are elected to serve three-year concurrent terms of office.
 Five of the commissioners represent districts; four are elected from the county on an at-large basis.
-At an annual organization meeting, the commissioners choose a Commissioner President and Vice-President from among its members to serve one-year terms.
-The executive's term and those of all commissioners end on December 31, 2022.
+At an annual organization meeting, the commissioners choose a Commissioner President and vice-president from among its members to serve one-year terms.
 In 2016, commissioners were paid $37,249 and the commissioner president was paid an annual salary of $38,211; commissioner salaries were the second-highest in the state, behind Hudson County. the county executive was paid $161,615 in 2015.

-As of 2025, the Essex County Executive is Democrat Joseph N. DiVincenzo Jr., whose four-year term of office ends December 31, 2026.
+As of 2025, the Essex County Executive is Joseph N. DiVincenzo Jr. (D, Roseland), whose four-year term of office ends December 31, 2026.
 Essex County's Commissioners are (with terms for president and vice president ending every December 31):

 In February 2019, Romaine Graham was appointed to fill the seat expiring in December 2024 that had been held by Lebby Jones until her death the previous month.
-Graham served on an interim basis until basis until the November 2019 general election, when she was chosen to serve the balance of the term of office.
+Graham served on an interim basis until the November 2019 general election, when she was chosen to serve the balance of the term of office.
+No Republican has won countywide office since 1998, a commissioner seat since 2001, and an at-large commissioner seat since 1971.

 Pursuant to Article VII Section II of the New Jersey State Constitution, each county in New Jersey is required to have three elected administrative officials known as "constitutional officers."
 These officers are the County Clerk and County Surrogate (both elected for five-year terms of office) and the County Sheriff (elected for a three-year term).
 Essex County is one of two counties statewide that has an elected Register of Deeds.
-Essex County's constitutional officers are:
+Essex County's constitutional officers and register are:

 The Acting Essex County Prosecutor is Theodore N. Stephens II, who was appointed as acting prosecutor in September 2018.
 Stephens previously served as Essex County Surrogate from 2012 until his appointment as Acting Prosecutor.
 Essex County constitutes Vicinage 5 of the New Jersey Superior Court, which is seated at the Veterans' Courthouse in Newark, which also houses the Criminal Part; civil and probate cases are heard at both the historic Essex County Courthouse and at the Essex County Hall of Records, also in Newark, while family and chancery cases are heard at the Robert N. Wilentz Court Complex, also in Newark, with additional facilities in East Orange.
 The Assignment Judge for the vicinage is Sallyanne Floria.